wp-plugins/security-headers/readme.txt

 Disabling content sniffing is mostly of interest for sites that allow users to upload files of specific types, but that browsers might be silly enough to interpret of some other type, thus allowing unexpected attacks.

-XSS protection re-enabled XSS protection if the user has disabled it for the site.
+XSS protection re-enabled XSS protection for the site, if the user has disabled it previously.

 == Installation ==
 1. Upload \"security_headers.php\" to the \"/wp-content/plugins/\" directory.